Key takeaways:

 Anti-inflammatory foods: What you should eat

-The top anti-inflammatories
+The top anti-inflammatory foods

 Green leafy vegetables: Contain vitamin K, which activates anti-inflammatory proteins (2)